infinite-gears/python-excercises/README.md

 # Please ensure that your contributions align with the style and structure of the existing content.

 # License
 # This Python Exercises repository is licensed under the MIT License.
-Feel free to use, modify, and distribute the content for personal or educational purposes.
+# You are free to use, modify, and distribute the content for personal or educational purposes.

 # Happy coding, and enjoy improving your Python skills!